 Have you, like Jan, felt yourself in a time when “the plot does not make sense, but I feel like I’m reading a good novel”?
 How does this help make sense of your own story right now?

 Jan Meyers Proett is a wife, friend and gardener who is also a speaker, author and counselor.
-Jan is the author of The Allure of Hope (NavPress) and Listening to Love (WaterBrook).
+Jan is the author most recently of Beauty and the Bitch: Grace For the Worst In Me (Bondfire), as well as The Allure of Hope (NavPress) and Listening to Love (WaterBrook).
 Her counseling practice focuses on women's issues, loss of heart, sexual abuse and marriage counseling.
-Jan's work has included Wounded Heart Recovery Weeks with Dr. Dan Allender, serving the Aftercare Advisory Committee of the International Justice Mission, training facilitator for the International Christian Alliance on Prostitution (a network for those working with women and children trapped in exploitation), and on the board of Ellilta, International (an organization committed to restoring women at risk).
-She and her husband Steve make their home in Golden, Colorado.
+Jan works internationally on behalf of exploited women and men, but she also enjoys the trails around Golden, Colorado, where she and her husband Steve make their home.